How to Spend a Day in Dallas

 FOR AN OUTDOOR ADVENTURE:

 Get some fresh air at Klyde Warren Park.
-The deck park, which links Uptown and Downtown Dallas, offers several exercise classes and activities.
-The park conveniently provides both a quick bite to eat with the several food trucks nearby, in addition to a full-service local restaurant, Savor Gastropub.
+The deck park, which links Uptown and Downtown, offers several exercise classes and activities.
+The park conveniently provides several eating options with several food trucks nearby and a full-service local restaurant, Mi Cocina.
 The Dallas Arboretum and Botanical Garden is another perfect opportunity to get outdoors and is a CityPASS attraction.
 The 66-acre garden displays beautiful flowers year-round, offers gardening and cooking classes and has seasonal festivities and events.

 FOR THE FOODIE: